andrewdjackson/memsfcr/README.md

 * Idle Speed
 Increases / decreases the idle running speed.
 Hot idle should settle arounf 850 RPM.
+This is a facility which is built into the MEMS ECU to overcome some situations during the service life of a vehicle where it might be wished to eradicate a problem such as a rattle or engine wear by slightly increasing the idle speed of the engine.
+This offset adds approximately 50 RPM to the Idle target speed.
+The function can be removed by resetting the adaptive values.

 * Idle Hot (Decay) Position
+ This is the number of IACV steps from fully closed (0) which the ECU has learned as the correct position to maintain the target idle speed with a fully warmed up engine.
+If this value is outside the range 10 - 50 steps, then this is an indication of a possible fault condition or poor adjustment.
+This value can be forced for a short time using this function.

 * Fuel Trim
+This allows the adjustment of the Long Term Fuel Trim (LTFT) which is used to offset fuel injection of rich or lean running

 * Ignition Advance
+This is a facility to overcome some situations during the service life of a vehicle where it might be wished to eradicate a problem such as a low octane fuel being constantly used or engine wear by slightly advancing the ignition timing the idle speed of the engine.
+The function can be removed by resetting the adaptive values.

 ### Dataframes
 ![Dataframes](./resources/screenshots/dataframes.png)